KuKKilicious/GroundlessEditorTools/README.md

  deleting effect from effects list will not delete linked generated object

 #### Minor
-BeginLayoutGroup must be called first(seems to happen inside of OnGui of Odins codebase)
+Error: BeginLayoutGroup must be called first(seems to happen inside of OnGui of Odins codebase)

-Error: When EffectCreationWindow was still open when recompiling Unity Project Settings can not be opened from within the item creation window
+Error: When EffectCreationWindow was still open when recompiling

+Unity Project Settings can not be opened from within the item creation window

 ### Credits

 Carsten Gedrat https://github.com/KuKKilicious